davidbhr/CompactionAnalyzer/README.md

 <img src="../master//docs/images//Fig2-orientationeval.png" width="1000" />

-If we now want to evaluate a measurement containing multiple cells, we can read in all excel files (of individual cells) in the underlying folders of the given `data` path and combine them in a new excel file by using:
+If we want to evaluate a measurement containing multiple cells, we can read in all excel files (of individual cells) in the underlying folders of the given `data` path and combine them in a new excel file by using:

 ```python
 SummarizeResultsTotal(data="Analysis_output", output_folder= "Analysis_output\Combine_Set1")